Vunnupyx/clight/user-docs/docs/Energy.md

 Here you can map the desired source to the desired tariff number.
 Whenever the source value is `true` (boolean true, or has a positive integer value or has a text) then the tariff will active.
 If there are multiple tariff number conditions fulfilled, then the result is chosen with the priority order of the tariffs seen on the dialog.
 You may use drag&drop to rearrange the priority order of the tariff numbers.

-The resultant tariff number is then activated on the Energy counter and the counter will categorize energy consumption to that tariff from that moment on and you can see active tariff in Energy Data Source page as well.
+The resultant tariff number is then activated on the Energy meter and the counter will categorize energy consumption to that tariff from that moment on and you can see active tariff in Energy Data Source page as well.

 For more information about the usage of this Enumeration VDP, please check VDP Enumeration explanation [`here`](VirtualDataPoints.md#enumeration).